pmean/build-website/text/14/plotrix.md

 author: "Steve Simon"
 source: "http://blog.pmean.com/plotrix/"
 date: "2014-02-26"
+categories:
-categories: Recommendation
+- Recommendation
+tags:
+- Graphical display
-tags: Graphical display, R software
+- R software
 output: html_document
 ---

+R has a lot of nice plotting features built in
+- but this add-on package
+adds some more
-R has a lot of nice plotting features built in, but this add-on package adds some more, especially the ability to designate a break in one of your axes.
+- especially the ability to designate a break in one of your axes.

 <!---More--->